instarek79/terraform_task/README.md

   - **GitHub Actions**: Define the pipeline using a `.yaml` configuration file.
   - **GitLab Pipelines**: Set up the pipeline with a `.gitlab-ci.yml` file.

----

-## Conclusion
-This project provides a comprehensive solution for automating infrastructure setup, application deployment, and container orchestration using Terraform, Ansible, and Docker.
-The entire process is managed via GitOps practices and integrated into a CI/CD pipeline, ensuring smooth, automated deployments.